 The heritage-listed Incinerator Theatre is the only example of Burley Griffin’s work in Queensland and the former chimney stacks are visible from Ipswich’s beautiful Queens Park to which it’s adjacent, so you can combine a visit with its various attractions.
-Take your chances that the theatre’s open for rehearsals or cleaning and pop in for a look, or book one of the tours that operate between April and September that include a short play and meal package.

 Disabled AssistanceWheelchair access